 FEEDING YOUR FACE (AND YOUR JOINTS AND ARTERIES TOO)

-This brings me to the necessity of keeping blood sugar low.
+This brings me to the necessity of keeping blood sugar reasonably low.
 High blood sugar accelerates aging through several mechanisms.
-I know a diabetic woman who can’t seem to wean herself off a high-glycemic diet. skin is unbelievably wrinkled for her age.
+I know a diabetic woman who can’t seem to wean herself off a high-glycemic diet.
+Her skin is unbelievably wrinkled for her age.
 The poor woman is a walking illustration of how high blood sugar is pro-aging.
-So beware of unopposed .
-Read "The Zone."
+So beware of unopposed starches.
+Read “The Zone.”

-Also, it is high time to rehabilitate eggs and restore their as "nature’s most perfect food," just as grandmother taught us.
+Also, it is high time to rehabilitate eggs and restore their status as “nature’s most perfect food,” just as grandmother taught us.
 Eggs provide those rare and extremely valuable sulfur-containing amino acids.
-And is crucial for the production of healthy cells.
-Eggs are known primarily to be great for hair, but anything that’s good for the hair is also good for the .
+And sulfur is crucial for the production of healthy cells.
+Eggs are known primarily to be great for hair, but anything that’s good for the hair is also good for the skin.

 Grapeseed oil is another healthy oil that will give you the omega-6 essential fatty acids and antioxidants besides.
 I think we’ll see more and more grapeseed oil in health food stores.

-Grapeseed extract, green tea—anything that fights free tends to help the skin.
+Grapeseed extract, green tea—anything that fights free radicals tends to help the skin.

-(Sources: Research on fatty acids and skin was provided by .
-Andrea Vangor; Udo Erasmus, "Fats that heal, fats that kill" Alive Books, 1993, p.
+(Sources: Research on fatty acids and skin was provided by Dr. Andrea Vangor; Udo Erasmus, “Fats that heal, fats that kill” Alive Books, 1993, p.
 348; other sources: mostly popular)